thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-12-17-robotics-resident-catie-cuan-interaction-technology.markdown

 In addition to rendering robotic movements, CONCAT uses a [Kinect depth sensor](https://developer.microsoft.com/en-us/windows/kinect) to monitor Catie's movements in real-time, generating a 3D representation on screen alongside the virtual robot arm.

 {% include image file='concat.jpg'
-   caption='The CONCAT software alongside the ABB robot' %}
+   alt='A 3D visualization of a robot arm alonbgside an actual robot arm' caption='The CONCAT software alongside the ABB robot' %}

 The software behind the project was written in [openFrameworks](http://openframeworks.cc), a C++ creative coding platform useful for creating fast prototypes incorporating hardware interfaces and computer graphics.